Makaibari Tea Estate: Achievements

 Makaibari was the first garden to be certified for trade in the world.
 It was one of the first few to be awarded fair trade certifications.
 In 1988 it was the first garden to be awarded/ certified as the fully organic tea garden.

-Makaibari produces around one lakh kg tea annually.
-Darjeeling Tea is commanding an average price ranging from Rs.
+Makaibari produces around 100,000 kg tea annually.
+Darjeeling Tea commands an average price ranging from Rs.
 970–1,050 per kg.
 Makaibari tea fetches around Rs.
 3,000 per kg.
 In 2017, a special pack of 5 kg of first flush handcrafted Darjeeling tea from Makaibari fetched the highest ever price for any first flush tea at $302 (Rs.
 21,746) per kg.
-While tea connoisseurs in Europe prefer first flush tea those in UK and Japan prefer second flush tea.
+While tea connoisseurs in Europe prefer first flush tea, those in UK and Japan prefer second flush tea.
 In 2014 a special lot of handcrafted second flush tea from Makaibari fetched $1,850 (Rs.
 1.57 lakh) per kg.
 That was the most expensive Indian tea ever sold.

 Tea tourism

-Makaibari has organised 'home stay' arrangement in the villages around the tea estate.
-Comfortable accommodation and food is provided, plus the tourists (foreigner and Indian) not only get to know the tea garden, but also the life-style of the villagers.
+Makaibari has organised 'home stay' arrangements in the villages around the tea estate.
+Comfortable accommodation and food are provided.
+Additionally, the tourists (foreigners and Indians) not only get to be acquainted with the tea garden, but also with the lifestyle of the villagers.
 The 'home stay' programmes started by the management "where Gorkha tea workers host visitors in chalets attached to their own homes", provide extra income for the workers.

 Socio-cultural amenities

 Makaibari Tea Estate employs around 700 workers and 45 staff.
-All workers working in the garden are permanent.
+All workers working in the garden have permanent work status.
 The company does not engage casual labourers for garden or factory activity.

 Foodgrains, umbrellas and shoes are given to the workers free of cost.
 The management has established primary schools.
 There is a club, a computer centre and community halls with television sets.
 A library has also been opened for children of garden workers.
 There is a garden hospital and a visiting doctor.
 Workers and their families are entitled to free treatment in the garden hospital.